-- 27. In 2021, responding to a complaint about area homebuilders not permitting preand during construction modifications, Plaintiff began an investigation of Defendant's policies and practices regarding reasonable modification and reasonable accommodation requests made prior to and during home construction. - 28.
-As Plaintiff initiated its investigation it was aware that Defendant accounts for a large share of the market for new homes in the region and thus has an outsized impact on the availability of accessible homes for people with disabilities in the area FHCST serves.
-The harmful impact of such a policy on Plaintiff and area residents with disabilities by a builder with such a large presence in FHCST's service area compelled the organization to conduct a full investigation to identify the nature and scope of Defendant's reasonable accommodation and modification policies. - 29.
-On September 20, 2021, FHCST conducted a disability sales test at Medina Landing, a subdivision of new single-family homes constructed by Defendant and located in San Antonio.
-The tester spoke with one of Defendant's sales representatives and inquired about purchasing a home at Medina Landing.
-The tester asked the representative if they could add specific accessibility features to the home during the construction process, at the tester's expense, which were needed due to her husband's disability since he used a wheelchair, including accessible routes from the street, garage door, and back patio into the home, along with 32-inch-wide doorframes that would afford her husband full use of the home. - 30.
-In response, the representative informed the tester that Defendant could not make modifications because Lennar is not a custom homebuilder.
-When the tester asked if they could accommodate the changes if the tester paid for them, the representative said no and informed the tester that she would have to make the adjustments herself after she purchased the home, which could not be until construction was substantially completed.
-In addition, the representative suggested that the tester purchase a more expensive home above the price range she provided, which the representative indicated would provide some of the requested accessibility features.
+29. In 2021, responding to a complaint about area homebuilders not permitting preand during-construction modifications, Plaintiff began an investigation of Bella Vista's policies and practices regarding reasonable accommodation and reasonable modification requests made prior to and during home construction.

+- 30. As Plaintiff initiated its investigation it was aware that Bella Vista accounts for a large share of the market for new homes in the region and thus has an outsized impact on the availability of accessible homes for people with disabilities in the area FHCST serves.
+The harmful impact of such a policy on Plaintiff and area residents with disabilities by a builder with such a large presence in FHCST's service area compelled the organization to conduct a full investigation to identify the nature and scope of Bella Vista's reasonable accommodation and modification policies. - 31.
+On September 27, 2021, FHCST conducted a disability sales test at Somerset Trails, a subdivision of new single-family homes constructed by Bella Vista and located in San Antonio.
+The tester spoke with one of Bella Vista's sales representatives and inquired about purchasing a home at Somerset Trails.
+The tester asked the representative if she could add specific accessibility features to the home during the construction process, at the tester's expense, which were needed due to her husband's disability since he used a wheelchair, including accessible routes from the street, garage, and back patio into the home, along with 32-inch-wide doorframes that would allow her husband full use of the home. - 32.
+In response, the representative informed the tester that Bella Vista could not make modifications because it is not a custom homebuilder.
+When the tester asked if they could accommodate the changes if the tester paid for them, the representative said no and informed the tester, "They used to do modifications, they don't anymore.
+They just changed that." - 33.
+The representative's actions constitute a denial by Bella Vista of the tester's request for a reasonable accommodation from its policy of disallowing accessibility-related changes to building plans and a denial of the tester's request for reasonable modifications to be made at the tester's expense to the home as it was being constructed.